Dodge City, KS (DDG)

 Faced with a decline in passenger rail traffic, many Harvey Houses were shuttered in the 1940s and 1950s–including El Vaquero, which closed in 1948.
 Portions of the hotel structure were used thereafter as railroad offices, while other areas were boarded up with all the furnishings and fixtures left in place.
 In 1996, BNSF Railway donated the depot to the city, and it was placed on the National Register of Historic Places in 2000.

-From 2000 to 2002, the depot and the El Vaquero/Harvey House restaurant were renovated with funding of $11 million through a grant from the Kansas Department of Transportation and the U. S. Department of Transportation via the TEA-21 reimbursement program, as well as private donations gathered by the Boot Hill Repertory Company (now the Depot Repertory Company).
-The city also contributed $100,000 to the project in order to secure $400,000 in matching state transportation funds.
+The Santa Fe Depot, the largest depot still standing in the state of Kansas, has been completely rehabilitated to its early appearance and is today 100 percent occupied.
+From 2000 to 2003, the depot and the El Vaquero/Harvey House restaurant were renovated with funding through grants from the Kansas Department of Transportation, U. S. Department of Transportation via the TEA-21 reimbursement program and the Kansas State Historical Society, as well as private donations gathered by the Boot Hill Repertory Company (now the Depot Theater Company) and funding from Dodge City.

-Dodge City is county seat for Ford County, Kansas, only blocks from the Arkansas River and the 100th meridian, in an area of complete prairie.
-From 1847 until 1882, a sequence of forts was built in the Dodge City area to protect travelers along the Santa Fe Trail, ending with the Army’s Fort Dodge.
-Cattle ranching travel along the Santa Fe Trail and the approach of the Santa Fe railroad all encouraged people to settle and found Dodge City in 1872, just five miles west of Fort Dodge.
-The Santa Fe arrived in September of 1872 to find a town ready and waiting for business.
+Dodge City is the seat of Ford County, and the community sits near the Arkansas River and the 100th meridian, in an area of complete prairie.
+From 1847 until 1882, a sequence of forts was built in the Dodge City area to protect travelers along the Santa Fe Trail, ending with the U.S. Army’s Fort Dodge.
+Cattle ranching, travel along the Santa Fe Trail and the approach of the ATSF all encouraged people to settle and found Dodge City in 1872, just five miles west of Fort Dodge.
+The ATSF arrived in September 1872 to find a town ready and waiting for business.

 In 1883 and 1884, Dodge City experienced a boom as a Cow Town, due to it being the best place for cattle herds to meet the railroad.
-Cattle were being driven up from Texas to the railheads in Kansas; however it was thought that the Texas longhorns were spreading splenic fever via ticks to other cattle, and the Kansas state legislature moved a quarantine line across the state.
-In 1885, the quarantine was extended across the state, and by 1886, the cowboys, saloon keepers, gamblers, and brothel owners had moved west.
+Cattle were driven up from Texas to the railheads in Kansas; however it was thought that the Texas longhorns were spreading splenic fever via ticks to other cattle.
+In 1885, the Kansas state legislature extended a quarantine across the state, and within a year the cowboys, saloon keepers, gamblers and brothel owners had moved west.
 Dodge City became a town like other agricultural communities in the area.

 Later, it was learned the Texas cattle did not have the ticks on them, but rather the eggs were imbedded in the mud in their feet.
 The mud needed to be cleaned out and the threat of ticks would be eliminated.
 Dodge City successfully lobbied to repeal the quarantine years later, but the Texas cattle industry had already made other arrangements by routing the cattle to Missouri.
 This city never regained the cattle trade it once had.